khatch31/khatch31.github.io/docs/index.markdown

 <a name="scitech_video"> </a>
 **“Obstacle Avoidance Using a Monocular Camera,” AIAA SciTech Forum, 2021.**
-{% include googleDrivePlayer.html id=page.scitechVideoId %}
+{% include youtubePlayer.html id=page.scitechYouTubeId %}

 <a name="Volunteer"> </a>
 ## Volunteer Work